Submit our quick form and get quotes now!

 Regardless of whether you have a gas or electric water heater, you could notice a strange smell emanating from your water.
 Following the moment of disgust, you'll probably be in a hurry to sort out this pesky problem.

-If your water heater doesn’t turn off and instead, heats up perpetually, there are several reasons this is happening.
+If your water heater doesn’t turn off, and instead heats up perpetually, there are several reasons that may explain it.
 First, it’s possible that your thermostat is broken or that it’s not properly connected to your water heater.
-You’ve done some investigation and found the thermostat isn’t defective and is correctly connected.
+You’ve done some investigation and found the thermostat isn’t defective and is correctly connected?
 It's possible that your water heater has grown too small to meet the needs of your large household.
 In this case, it’s advisable to purchase a bigger water heater.

 As we mentioned earlier, 130 degrees is the ideal temperature for your water heater.
 If you exceed this, your water will be too hot.
 You will then need to readjust the thermostat of your water heater, taking care to cut off the power supply first.
 Also, it’s possible that your thermostat can’t detect the correct temperature and thus, needs to be replaced.
 Again, if you’re not comfortable with this type of project, consider hiring someone who’s certified to repair it.